AhmedNasser1010/OrderSync/README.md

 - Brainstorming 🌪️
 	- To Do
 		- [ ] Create a basic documentation for the project.
-		- [ ] Add method to make backup from the database.
+		- [ ] Add method to make backup for all database (system owner).
+  		- [ ] Add method for admin to extract business data to Exel or google sheet file.
 	- In Progress
 	- Done